Table of Contents

 Weather

 One key reason over two million travellers flock annually to the Balearic Islands involves the sunny Mediterranean climate encouraging outdoor living nearly year-round.

 Cala Ratjada patterns the same mild weather as Mallorca’s southeastern coast making beach getaways plausible even during winter months.

-Daily highs average in the low 20s°c (70s°F) even in January, rarely plunging below 15°C (60°F) or above 32°C (90°F).
+Daily highs average in the upper teens between14 (55°F) to 18°c (64°F) even in January, rarely plunging below 15°C (60°F) or above 32°C (90°F).
 Therefore, the main constraint on beach days simply becomes water temperature rather than air readings.
 Ocean surface readings dip to 15°C (60°F) mid-winter so more polar bear club types braving a plunge versus lounging onshore.

-Only by December does the median high retreat to around 15°C (mid 60s°F) with some rainier days sprinkled in.
+Only by December does the median high retreat to around 16°C (mid 60s°F) with some rainier days sprinkled in.
 But compared to Northern Europe, even Mallorca’s “off-season” offers mild enough weather to enjoy lighter jackets and sweaters while evading winter’s deeper bite.

 Getting To Cala Ratjada